-•E.M.Forster wants to challenge the racism he has seen in the 'British Raj' through his book.

-•However, it is clear from what he writes that he has a lot of the same racist ideas that he criticises.

-•It is a great book but it does have some weaknesses.

-•It ends with the idea that Dr.Aziz and the schoolteacher Cyril Fielding can only be friends when India becomes independent.

-•The final line shows that Forster saw that Independence was coming: 'Even the earth and the sky seem to say, "Not yet."'
+- E.M.Forster wants to challenge the racism he has seen in the 'British Raj' through his book. - However, it is clear from what he writes that he has a lot of the same racist ideas that he criticises. - It is a great book but it does have some weaknesses. - It ends with the idea that Dr.Aziz and the schoolteacher Cyril Fielding can only be friends when India becomes independent. - The final line shows that Forster saw that Independence was coming: 'Even the earth and the sky seem to say, "Not yet."'

-Europeans in Africa-'Heart of Darkness' by Joseph Conrad
+Europeans in Africa-'Hearts of Darkness' by Joseph Conrad

-The British Empire

-•At its height, it was the largest empire in history.

-•In 1922 the British King ruled over 458 million people (1/5thof the world population).

-•The Empire covered 1⁄4 of the world's land surface.

-•Started up as a trading empire but developed a system of military conquest, settling and colonialism.

-•It had both positive and negative effects on its colonies.

-•Left a legacy of education and social stability in many of its colonies.

-British Africa
+(Module 12)

-•As early as 1530, English merchant adventurers started trading in West Africa. •In 1581 Francis Drake reached the Cape of Good Hope.

-•In 1663 the English built Fort James in Gambia.

-•Throughout the 17thand 18thCentury Britain and other European powers like the

-Portuguese and French were interested in establishing coastal bases to exploit the slave trade.

-•In the late 19thCentury the 'Scramble for Africa' lead to many European powers competing to build African Empires

-•Britain competed with Germany, France and Italy over leadership of different colonies.
+- As early as 1530, English merchant adventurers started trading in West Africa. - In 1581 Francis Drake reached the Cape of Good Hope. - In 1663 the English built Fort James in Gambia. - Throughout the 17th and 18th Century Britain and other European powers like the Portuguese and French were interested in establishing coastal bases to exploit the slave trade. - In the late 19th Century the 'Scramble for Africa' lead to many European competing to build African Empires - Britain competed with Germany, France and Italy over leadership of different colonies.